PolyMathOrg/PolyMath/README.md

 - Didier Besset's numerical methods,
 - Ordinary Differential Equation (ODE) solvers.

-A book about PolyMath called "Numerical Methods" is available online: https://github.com/SquareBracketAssociates/NumericalMethods/releases/tag/snapshot-2016-01-17
+A book about PolyMath called "PolyMath book" is available online: https://github.com/SquareBracketAssociates/PolyMath-book

 Some documentation (to be cleaned and reorganized) about PolyMath is available on the Wiki here: https://github.com/PolyMathOrg/PolyMath/wiki